 Lessons from Conversa’s $8 million Series A

 West Shell is CEO and cofounder of Conversa, a StartUp Health company aiming to completely disrupt the patient-doctor checkup that just raised $8 million.
-Some 65-million people live in a primary care ‘desert’ and will need an easy, effective way of connect with their doctors?—?or a digital representation of one.
+Some 65-million people live in a primary care ‘desert’ and will need an easy, effective way of connecting with their doctors—or a digital representation of one.
 Conversa’s solution combines powerful analytics that dig deep into each patient’s EMR history with an intuitive, personalized texting platform so simple, patients actually use it.
+Conversa is aiming to engage and manage patient populations automatically with conversation.
 Not to mention, all this data flows back to the providers in a simple dashboard highlighting who’s following their care plan and who’s not.

 Shell represents a unique breed of entrepreneur in the ever-growing crowd that is digital health innovation.
 This is his fifth company and his two-hundred-and-thirty-millionth dollar raised.
 The guy knows how to grow a business.
 He has the unique advantage of retrospective thinking and a volume of lessons to leverage while making tough decisions.
 (Like who to raise a round from.)